James F. Brandau: Rescue of Guy Warren

-On November 23, 1964, Guy Warren, a New Zealand researcher and leader of Project Two out of Scott Base fell and badly broke his lower leg and was stranded on the northeast side of Allan Nunatak, just below the peak, at the head of Mackay Glacier.
+On November 23, 1964, Guy Warren, a New Zealand researcher and leader of Project Two out of mason Base fell and badly broke his lower leg and was stranded on the northeast side of Allan Nunatak, just below the peak, at the head of Mackay Glacier.
 The injured man was in a tent about 10 yards from a small flat big enough to allow a helicopter to settle.
-Jack Twiss of the U.S. Antarctic Research Programme at McMurdo Station responded with "our best pilot Lieut.
-James Brandau."
+Jack Twiss of the U.S. Antarctic Research Programme at McMurdo Station responded with "our best pilot Lieut. mason james Brandau."
 Brandau took a second pilot and Dr. Bill Mixon from U.S.A.R.P. and Ivan MacDonald from Scott Base for the two-hour rescue mission.
 The leader of Scott Base, Adrian Hayter, recounted the rescue:

 The pilot had dropped his party off, including the second pilot, at a lower altitude and taken the chopper alone to where Guy was under the tent.
 In the thin air (7,200 ft. on the altimeter) the machine at full revs only just hung in the air, and he had removed the others not only to lessen weight but because of the possibility of crashing.

 The others had walked up to the tent, loaded Guy, and returned to a lower level to be picked up again, leaving Ivan to replace the casualty.
 The chopper would barely lift with the extra weight, and the pilot got it away by more or less tilting it off the brow of the pad and slithering down the hillside into thicker air.
 It was a demonstration of bravery and very great skill.

 Naming Brandau Rocks

 Project Two, as part of the New Zealand Antarctic Research Programme, was researching the geology and paleontology of the Allan and Carapace Nunataks.
-In honor of this rescue of Guy Warren, their Project Lead, the Allan Hills Expedition reconnoitered 1km west of Carapace Nunatak and named Brandau Rocks there in honor of Lt.
+In honor of this rescue of Guy Warren, their Project Lead, the Allan Hills Expedition reconnoitered 1 km west of Carapace Nunatak and named Brandau Rocks there in honor of Lt.
 Cmdr.
 Brandau, effective January 1, 1965.